Adhvait2000/Adhvait2000/README.md

 **`Aspiring Software Developer`**

 I am Adhvait!
 A current computing undergraduate at Nanyang Technological University (NTU).
-I am interested in software engineering and artificial intelligence and am keen in learning new technologies!
+I am interested in software engineering and artificial intelligence and am keen on learning new technologies!

 ### Languages and Tools